I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 Now I read and followed many blogs and got motivated with no technical support.

-I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after few years.
+I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after a few years.

 After that started self-hosted WordPress for my permanent journey.
 This was how and why I got into blogging.